mechmotum/mechmotum.github.io/content/pages/guide.rst

 `Guide to writing a literature review for Science and Technology students`_, Lancaster University This is a nice guide that gives starting information for those of you working on a literature study.
-`Writing a Scientific-Style Thesis: A Guide for Graduate Research Students <https://www.nuigalway.ie/media/graduatestudies/files/writingascientificstylethesis/Writing-a-Scientific-Thesis.pdf>`_, NUI Galway, Dr. Dermot Burns, 2017
-   A comprehensive guide to writing a thesis.
+`Writing a Scientific-Style Thesis`_: A Guide for Graduate Research Students, NUI Galway, Dr. Dermot Burns, 2017 A comprehensive guide to writing a thesis.
 "`The Science of Scientific Writing <https://www.usenix.org/sites/default/files/gopen_and_swan_science_of_scientific_writing.pdf>`_" by George D. Gopen and Judith A. Swan, 1990
    Quick read that gives tips to improve your scientific writing style.